Farmers Bank Building (Leslie, Arkansas)

 The Farmers Bank Building is a historic commercial building at Main and Walnut Streets in Leslie, Arkansas.
 It is a single-story brick structure, with its entrance angled at the street corner.
 The main facade is three bays wide (including the angled entrance), all with round arches trimmed in limestone.
-Built about 1910, this Romanesque Revival building house the Farmers Bank until it failed in the 1930s, and then the local post office for a time.
+Built around 1910, this Romanesque Revival building house the Farmers Bank until it failed in the 1930s, and then the local post office for a time.

 The building was listed on the National Register of Historic Places in 1993.